ACL and PCL Injuries From a Car Accident

 - Immediate swelling of the knee

-- Difficulty or impossibility of walking on the affected leg
+- Difficulty or inability to walk on the affected leg

 - The knee feels like it is going to “give out”

-The doctor will evaluate your injury by checking for knee instability, while comparing the findings to the uninjured knee.
-In PCL injuries, the knee will sag backwards when bent.
-In addition, it can slide further back when the knee is bent at greater than a 90 degree angle.
-X-rays cannot show the actual ligament but can reveal if the ligament has torn off a piece of the bone at the time of the injury.
-Such an event is called having an “avulsion fracture” of bone.
+The doctor will evaluate your injury by checking for knee instability and comparing the uninjured knee findings.
+In PCL injuries, the knee will sag backward when bent.
+In addition, it can slide further back when the knee bends at greater than a 90-degree angle.
+X-rays cannot show the actual ligament but can reveal if the ligament has torn off a piece of the bone at the time of the injury; this is known as an avulsion fracture.

 An MRI is the best way to assess ligamentous injury in the knee joint.
-It uses radio waves and a strong magnet to visualize bones and soft tissue.
-If the injury is at least 3 months old, however, it may not show up on MRI scanning.Treatment of Cruciate Ligament Injuries
+It uses radio waves and a strong magnet to visualize bones and soft tissues.
+If the injury occurred months before, however, it may not be revealed on an MRI scan.Treatment of ACL and PCL Injury

 If the swelling goes down, a program of careful rehab is recommended with exercises that strengthen the muscles around the knee.
 Physical therapy can take a few weeks up to a few months.

-Rehabilitation is used for both ACL and PCL tears and is used both with and without surgical intervention.
-Physical therapy is designed to increase the mobility and strength of the knee.
-It is usually started from 1 to 4 weeks after surgery.
-Physical therapy can last several months and it can take 6-12 months for full recovery.
-The final aspect of rehabilitation is aimed at the athlete’s functional return to sports.Complications of Cruciate Ligament Repairs
+Rehabilitation is needed for an ACL/PCL tear and is used both with and without surgical intervention.
+Physical therapy increases the mobility and strength of the knee.
+It usually begins one to four weeks after surgery.
+Physical therapy can last several months, and it can take 6-12 months to fully recover.